horse-link/horse.link/docs/sdk.md

 ### provider

 The Ethereum provider to use.
-Defaults to `window.ethereum` if available.ß
+Defaults to `window.ethereum` if available.

 # PLATFORM